 I will always remember watching my children run into the Atlantic Ocean for the very first time at Rehoboth Beach.
 A visit to a Delaware beach is a summer must do for many Mid-Atlantic families, and Rehoboth Beach is often voted a family favorite on the East Coast.
 Just off the beach there are loads of snack options for hungry, tired kiddos.
 Of course, my kids love the ice cream the best!

 At 5 and 6, my kids were the perfect ages to enjoy Ocean’s City’s Jolly Roger Amusements.
 The joy on their faces as they rode the kiddie roller coaster for the third time in a row at the amusement park on 30th Street, were tossed about in the wave pool at Splash Mountain Water Park, and hit their first ever hole-in-one at the Jungle miniature golf course were priceless.
 Jolly Roger is not just for the little ones though.
 Some of my favorite Ocean City memories were watching the sunset from the top of the Ferris wheel at 30th Street.
-I cajoled my children off the kiddie coasters to go for a second time as the sky lit up in even more brilliant colors.
 The Ferris wheel and other thrill rides at Jolly Roger on the Pier are not to be missed either, as they provide spectacular views of Ocean City’s Beach and Boardwalk.

 If it just happens to rain on your family’s vacation in Ocean City, no worries.
 The list of things to do indoors in Ocean City is surprisingly long.
 On the Boardwalk, the Ocean City Life Saving Station Museum is worth a stop rain or shine.
 With its innovative scavenger hunt and play area for younger children, everyone in the family is sure to learn something about the local area.
 Just down the Boardwalk is Ripley’s Believe it Or Not.
 Families with older children will love the oddities and amazement found in the collection.
 Finally, if you’re just looking for some fun, Planet Maze is an indoor attraction for all ages with an indoor climbing maze for the little ones and laser tag for those who have outgrown the colorful pit of plastic balls.